Kyureeus-Edtech/kyureeus-ssn-software-architecture-assignment-custom-python-etl-data-connector-SSN-college-software-/README.md

-### ETL Connector (Python → REST API → MongoDB)
+### CIRCL Passive DNS ETL Connector (Python → CIRCL API → MongoDB)

-A minimal, production-grade ETL that calls a REST API with an API key in headers, transforms records by adding timestamps, and loads them into MongoDB.
-Windows-friendly run steps included.
+A production-grade ETL connector that queries the CIRCL Passive DNS API, transforms DNS records by adding metadata and classifications, and loads them into MongoDB.
+This connector demonstrates how to work with NDJSON responses and handle DNS-specific data structures.

 ### Quickstart (Windows PowerShell)